cutlersr/iggypop/README.md

 ![Overview](png/overview.png)

 **iggypop** is a pipeline for designing and synthesizing large numbers of genes from oligonucleotide pools.
-Input sequences are fragmented  into segments that can be amplified using gene-specific index primers and  reassembled by Golden Gate cloning.
-Sequence-verified constructs are identified by nanopore sequencing of barcoded amplicons.
+Input sequences are fragmented  into segments that can be amplified using gene-specific primers and reassembled by Golden Gate cloning.
+Sequence-verified constructs are then identified by nanopore sequencing of barcoded amplicons.

 ## Installation